tmonga2208/cyberbuds-ecom2/README.md

 # E-Commerce Application

-This project is a full-stack e-commerce platform built with **Next.js, tRPC, Zod, Zustand, and MongoDB**.
+The full-stack e-commerce platform built with **Next.js, tRPC, Zod, Zustand, and MongoDB**.
 It includes a public storefront and an administrative dashboard for managing products, categories, users, and store settings.

 ---